izhangzhihao/intellij-rainbow-brackets/README.md

 ### Scope highlighting

-**The highlight effects will not remove after release the shortcuts, but press `ESC` key can do this.
-You could also config `Press any key to remove the highlighting effect` in setting page.**
+**The highlight effects will not remove after releasing the shortcuts, but press the `ESC` key can do this.
+You could also config `Press any key to remove the highlighting effect` on the setting page.**

 <kbd>Ctrl + Button3</kbd>(Windows & Linux) or <kbd>Meta + Button3</kbd>(Mac):